 With super-high potency fentanyl and lately even-more-lethal drugs hitting the streets, it was ever more obvious that something needed to be done.

 Thus, came the Good Samaritan Drug Overdose Act, Bill C-224.
-This straight-forward legislation makes a simple change to the Controlled Drugs and Substances Act to provide immunity from prosecution for possession charges in relation to a given overdose incident — providing that someone makes the call.
+This straight-forward legislation makes a simple change to the Controlled Drugs and Substances Act to provide immunity from prosecution for possession in relation to a given overdose incident — providing that someone makes the call.

 This immunity applies to the person or persons overdosing, the person or persons calling for help, and anyone who remains on the scene.
 And, thanks to excellent amendments contributed in the Senate, it provides protection, as well, for those who might be in violation of bail or probation conditions for being involved in such an environment or situation — providing that someone makes the call.